Mobile menu

 • If they speak to the manufacturers of their sourced ingredients about possible gluten in their raw materials.

-Q: What types of medications are covered under the FDA’s gluten-free labeling rule?
+What types of medications are covered under the FDA’s gluten-free labeling rule?

-A: While prescriptions and over-the-counter medications are not covered under the FDA’s gluten-free labeling rule, dietary supplements, such as vitamins and minerals, are covered, and must contain less than 20 parts per million (ppm) gluten if they are labeled gluten-free.
+While prescriptions and over-the-counter medications are not covered under the FDA’s gluten-free labeling rule, dietary supplements, such as vitamins and minerals, are covered, and must contain less than 20 parts per million (ppm) gluten if they are labeled gluten-free.

-Q: How should I talk about my gluten-free needs with my pharmacist?
+How should I talk about my gluten-free needs with my pharmacist?

-A: It is important to be as thorough and clear as possible when talking about your gluten-free needs with your pharmacist.
+It is important to be as thorough and clear as possible when talking about your gluten-free needs with your pharmacist.
 You should tell them that you are on a gluten-free diet to treat celiac disease, a serious genetic autoimmune disease.
 It may be helpful to tell them that you are at risk for serious health consequences, like thyroid disease, infertility, osteoporosis and even certain cancers if you continuously ingest gluten.
 You should also make sure to discuss hidden sources of gluten (listed above) and highlight the risks of cross-contact.
 Explain cross-contact to your pharmacist to help them understand the different ways you can be exposed to gluten.

-Q: What resources can I use to find safe medications?*
+What resources can I use to find safe medications?*

 • Gluten in Medications Guide: This guide, created and developed in collaboration with American Society of Health-System Pharmacists (ASHP), can help when asking pharmacists about gluten-free prescriptions and other medication needs.

-• The Rubins : This website dedicated to senior citizens maintains a directory of drug manufacturers.
+• The Rubins: This website dedicated to senior citizens maintains a directory of drug manufacturers.
 Website addresses and phone numbers are provided, and may prove useful when one needs to contact a manufacturer to determine if gluten is an ingredient in a medication.

 Think you may have celiac disease?